Irfanwani/irfanwani/Readme.md

-# Welcome to My GitHub Profile!
+# Welcome to My GitHub Profile! 🤗

-## About Me
+## About Me 📝

 Hello!
-I'm Irfan Wani, a passionate developer with over a year of professional experience as a mobile application developer and more than 4 years of programming experience.
+I'm Irfan Wani 👋, a passionate developer with over a year of professional experience as a mobile application developer and more than 4 years of programming experience.
 I love building impactful applications and continuously learning new technologies.

 <!-- ## Experience -->